 - You need the app but it’s quick and easy to set up.

-- 40-minute limit on group video conference calls (up to 100 participants) with the free version.
+- There’s a limit on group video conference calls with the free version.
 But they have affordable paid plans for small teams up to large enterprises.

 Small businesses who need to have one-to-one video calls or short group meetings under 40 minutes, and teams who want to record important project meetings.
 If you’re willing to invest in the paid plan, it makes a good option for fitness coaches who want to run group classes and check attendees’ form, for example.
 With so many conferences and live events being cancelled this year, lots of organizations are using Zoom to broadcast their event.